• Skip to primary navigation

 Crock pot potatoes are easy to make.
 Made with fingerling, baby potatoes, or small yukon gold potatoes that just need a wash and a trim, these potatoes are bathed in olive oil and seasoned with plenty of chopped garlic, salt, and pepper.

 Slow Cooker Potatoes taste great!
 The resulting potatoes are tender and flavorful, a perfect accompaniment to your favorite meaty main dish or a component in buddha bowls.
+These are great to serve with ham or to use leftovers as a salad topping.

 They look fancy.
 Who knew that crock pot potatoes could elevate a meal?
 These do.